 If you’re not restricted to school holidays, for quieter beaches and cheaper prices head to Mallorca just before or just after the schools go back.
 The island still smoulders in sunshine during the day in early September and you’ll still get gorgeous balmy evenings – the best!

-Make sure the following items are on your packing list if travelling to Mallorca with a baby:
+The following items came in super handy on our holiday.
+I’d recommend putting them on your packing list if travelling to Mallorca with a baby:

 UV sunsuit and sun hat

 Sun tent/parasol for the beach for shade

 Kids 50+ sun cream

 Inflatable baby swim seat 3-12 months.
 They can sit in the water without you having to hold them (available from Tesco/Mothercare etc).

 Baby first aid kit